chennakeshavadasa/PVT-Invariant-Ring-Amplifier/README.md

 ![WhatsApp Image 2025-04-11 at 18 02 13_0e1230e5](https://github.com/user-attachments/assets/52edf9c3-88fd-4922-a526-0867b114fe70)

 # AC Analysis
 - Note: This is in no way a representation of the stability of a Ring Amplifier.
 A Ring Amplifier can still exhibit ringing even with a good phase margin.
 The best way to verify the stability and proper operation of a Ring Amplifier is through a transient step response, since AC or STB analysis involves linearizing the system around a single operating point.
-In contrast, a Ring Amplifier is a dynamic system with three distinct settling phases—RC settling, large-signal settling, and small-signal settling—and involves both linear and non-linear settling behavior during its operation.
+In contrast, a Ring Amplifier is a dynamic amplifier with three distinct settling phases—RC settling, large-signal settling, and small-signal settling—and involves both linear and non-linear settling behavior during its operation.

 - Bandwidth and Phase Margin <br>